montag451/tidysh/README.md

 Usage
 =====

 To use this library, source it in your shell script.
-Three functions should now be available in your script:
+Four functions should now be available in your script:

   * `tidy_push`
   * `tidy_pop`
   * `tidy_cancel`
+  * `tidy_quote`

 These functions are documented in the source code of the library.